This guide helps you get your Ansible Automation Platform installation up and running as quickly as possible.

 A larger number of hosts can of course be addressed, though if the fork number is less than the total host count, more passes across the hosts are required.
 These RAM limitations are avoided when using rolling updates or when using the provisioning callback system built into Tower, where each system requesting configuration enters a queue and is processed as quickly as possible; or in cases where Tower is producing or deploying images such as AMIs.
 All of these are great approaches to managing larger environments.
 For further questions, please contact Ansible via the Red Hat Customer portal at https://access.redhat.com/.

-The requirements for systems managed by Tower are the same as for Ansible at: http://docs.ansible.com/intro_getting_started.html
+The requirements for systems managed by Ansible Automation Platform are the same as for Ansible at: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#prerequisites

-While Ansible Tower depends on Ansible Playbooks and requires the installation of the latest stable version of Ansible before installing Tower, manual installations of Ansible are no longer required.
+While Automation Platform depends on Ansible Playbooks and requires the installation of the latest stable version of Ansible before installing Tower, manual installations of Ansible are no longer required.

-If performing a bundled Tower installation, the installation program attempts to install Ansible (and its dependencies) from the bundle for you (refer to Using the Bundled Tower Installation Program for more information).
+If performing a bundled Automation Platform installation, the installation program attempts to install Ansible (and its dependencies) from the bundle for you (refer to Using the Bundled Ansible Automation Platform Installer for more information).

-If you choose to install Ansible on your own, the Tower installation program will detect that Ansible has been installed and will not attempt to reinstall it.
+If you choose to install Ansible on your own, the Automation Platform installation program will detect that Ansible has been installed and will not attempt to reinstall it.
 Note that you must install Ansible using a package manager like

-yum and that the latest stable version must be installed for Ansible Tower to work properly.
-At minimum, Ansible version 2.2 is required for Ansible Tower versions 3.2 and later.
+yum and that the latest stable version must be installed for Automation Platform to work properly.
+Ansible version 2.9 is required for Ansible Tower versions 3.8 and later.

 For convenience, summaries of those instructions are in the following sections.